Bad Night's Sleep? Bounce Back Now

 As in, literally.
-“Sunlight can help you feel more alive during the day because it helps stabilize your circadian clock and increases alertness,” says Martin.
-As soon as you wake up, open the shades to let more light in.
+"Sunlight can help you feel more alive during the day because it helps stabilise your circadian clock and increases alertness", says Martin.
+As soon as you wake up, open the curtains to let in more light.
 If you can, work by the window, or try eating lunch or taking a quick walk outside.
 (P.S.
-Even if it’s gray out, exposure to natural light can still help, says Martin.)
+Even if it's grey outside, exposure to natural light can still help, says Martin.)

 2. Think like an athlete.

-All the things you prioritize to ensure a good training session are extra important now, as they support your body’s many functions when it’s running on near empty.
-“Stay hydrated and eat well, because not enough water or nutrient-dense food will exacerbate exhaustion,” says Martin.
-Sip water even when you’re not thirsty, and choose lean proteins, whole grains and fiber-rich veggies at mealtime, even when you think you may want something greasy.
+All the things you prioritise to ensure a good training session are extra important now, as they support your body's many functions when it's running on near empty.
+"Stay hydrated and eat well, because not enough water or nutrient-dense food will exacerbate exhaustion", says Martin.
+Sip water even when you're not thirsty, and choose lean proteins, whole grains and fibre-rich vegetables at mealtimes, even when you think you may want something greasy.